 - 1. Adopt an Accessibility Standard.
-Within 30 days of this Agreement, the College will adopt a widely-accepted accessibility standard, such as the Web Content Accessibility Guidelines (WCAG), version 2.1, level AA, or another standard that requires an equivalent level of accessibility for people with disabilities. - a.
-Reporting Provision: Within 30 days of this Agreement, the College will submit for OCR's review and approval its chosen accessibility standard. - 2.
+Within 30 days of signing this Agreement, the College will adopt a widely-accepted accessibility standard, such as the Web Content Accessibility Guidelines (WCAG), version 2.1, level AA, or another standard that requires an equivalent level of accessibility for people with disabilities. - a.
+Reporting Provision: Within 30 days of signing this Agreement, the College will submit for OCR's review and approval its chosen accessibility standard. - 2.
 Provide Notice.
-Within 30 days of this Agreement, the College will prominently post a fully-accessible Notice on the College's website describing how people with disabilities can inform the College of any technology-based barriers to access they have encountered and how they can request access to the underlying College program, service, or activity. - a.
-Reporting Provision: Within 30 days of this Agreement, the College will submit for OCR's review and approval the location and content of its Notice, as well as protocols and timeframes for responding to reports of barriers. - 3.
+Within 30 days of signing this Agreement, the College will prominently post a fully-accessible Notice on the College's website describing how people with disabilities can inform the College of any technology-based barriers to access they have encountered and how they can request access to the underlying College program, service, or activity. - a.
+Reporting Provision: Within 30 days of signing this Agreement, the College will submit for OCR's review and approval the location and content of its Notice, as well as protocols and timeframes for responding to reports of barriers. - 3.
 Conduct an Audit.
-Within 120 days of this Agreement, the College shall complete an Audit to identify barriers to access to its online programs, services, and activities.
+Within 120 days of the launch date of the College's new website, or by March 15, 2024, whichever is earlier, the College shall complete an Audit to identify barriers to access to its online programs, services, and activities.
 The Audit shall consist of taking an inventory and engaging in manual testing to identify barriers, as follows: - a.
 Undertake an Inventory of Pages to be Tested.
-The inventory will consist of (1) URLs on the College's domain, including the College's home page, first-level landing pages, and all web page templates not otherwise captured, and (2) all URLs outside of the College's domain, including those on all vendor-hosted or third-party-hosted sites including social media sites and video hosting services used by the College to communicate or facilitate its programs, services, and activities to members of the public. - b.
+The inventory will consist of: (1) URLs on the College's domain, including the College's homepage, first-level landing pages, and all web page templates not otherwise captured; and (2) all URLs outside of the College's domain, including those on all vendor-hosted or third-party-hosted sites, including social media sites and video hosting services used by the College to communicate or facilitate its programs, services, and activities to members of the public. - b.
 Engage in Manual Testing to Identify Barriers.
 For all pages (and associated electronic documents and videos) in the inventory undertaken pursuant to the preceding paragraph, the College will engage in robust manual testing to identify barriers to access for people with disabilities.
-The testing shall, at a minimum, meaningfully incorporate the protocols and address the questions set out in Appendix A. Vendor or third-party hosted pages in its inventory will be assessed alongside those regarding which the College has full operational control.
+The testing shall, at a minimum, meaningfully incorporate the protocols and address the questions set out in Appendix A. Vendor or third-party hosted pages in its inventory will be assessed alongside those over which the College has full operational control.